ligurio/swebok-v3/1_software_requirements.md

 This section introduces the project management resources required and consumed by the requirements process.
 It establishes the context for the first topic (Initiation and Scope Definition) of the Software Engineering Management KA.
-Its principal purpose is to make the link between the pro- cess activities identified in 2.1 and the issues of cost, human resources, training, and tools.
+Its principal purpose is to make the link between the process activities identified in 2.1 and the issues of cost, human resources, training, and tools.

 #### 2.4.
 Process Quality and Improvement